SrAngelP/Images-booster/README.md

 - The files *.h5* are the CycleGAN trained models for the anime filter in the app.
 - The files *.xml* are the trained haar cascaded models used in the face detection in the app.
 - *requirements.txt* and *streamlit.py* are the files for the **Streamlit** app.
+- For the model implementation and training check [training](training.ipynb)

 # Credits